JonThomas/Azure-AZ-500-Study-Guide/2-Implement platform protection/24-2-Configure isolation for AKS.md

 * Teams and workloads (environments) can be logically isolated in the same cluster
 * Logical isolation: A Kubernetes [Namespace](https://docs.microsoft.com/en-us/azure/aks/concepts-clusters-workloads#namespaces) creates a logical isolation boundary

+![Kubernetes namespace](img/KubernetesNamespaces.png)

+Figure: Namespaces logically group resources such as pods and deployments, to divide the AKS cluster and restrict access to the resources

 * Physical isolation: Create a cluster for each team/ environment.
    * Use for example in a multi tenant scenario where not all tenants can be trusted, since multiple tenants are working on a shared common infrastructure.

-![Kubernetes namespace](img/KubernetesNamespaces.png)

-Figure: Namespaces logically group resources such as pods and deployments, to divide the AKS cluster and restrict access to the resources

 ## Application Gateway Ingress Controller

 [What is Application Gateway Ingress Controller?](https://docs.microsoft.com/en-us/azure/application-gateway/ingress-controller-overview)

 * The Application Gateway Ingress Controller (AGIC) is a Kubernetes application that makes it possible to for AKS to use the Application Gateway.
+* Provides TSL and WAF functionality to the AKS Cluster
 * Eliminates the need for an other load balancer/ public IP in front of the cluster.
 * Improves performance